FAQs

 Students completing a NJ Domestic OSOP Certificate Program (ESL initial certification, Bilingual Endorsement (initial or standard), or EdL Supervisor Certification (US Citizens in the domestic program) may be eligible to apply for their certification with TCNJ’s Certification Office.
 (To ensure you complete the correct application, please consult with your academic advisor before completing/submitting it)

-Official transcript requests and disbursement is handled by TCNJ’s Office of Records and Registration.
+Official transcript requests and disbursements are handled by TCNJ’s Office of Records and Registration.
 Students may order official transcripts through PAWS.
-Please refer to TCNJ’s Records and Registration website, this handout, or consult a representative in their office at trnscrpt@tcnj.edu for assistance.
+Please refer to TCNJ’s Records and Registration website or consult a representative in their office at trnscrpt@tcnj.edu for assistance.

 Apostilles verify the legal status of New Jersey Notaries Public and certain public officials (e.g., notaries).
-Apostilles can be obtained in any state; therefore, we suggest that students with residences, family, or friends in another state have an Apostille issued there, possibly with the help of family or friends, to speed up the process.
+Apostilles can be obtained in any state; therefore, we suggest that students with family or friends residing in another state have an Apostille issued there, possibly with their assistance, to expedite the process.

 Apostille mailing is a courtesy our office provides only to OSOP students during fall and spring terms.
 Winter and summer students must handle it themselves; however, the process and payment are managed by the NJ Treasury, Division of Revenue and Enterprise Services (DORES), outside of TCNJ, and must be initiated and completed by the student.

 If this is the spring or fall semester, please complete and submit the Apostille mailing assistance request form.
-After submission, you will receive an automated response with additional details about the process and the steps needed to obtain an Apostille in New Jersey with mailing assistance from OSOP.
+After submission, you will receive an automated response with additional details about the process and the steps required to obtain an Apostille in New Jersey, including mailing assistance from OSOP.

-From start to finish, obtaining an affixed Apostille to your TCNJ document(s) can take anywhere from 3-6 months.
+From start to finish, obtaining an affixed Apostille on your TCNJ document(s) can take anywhere from 3 to 6 months.
 Most of this process is done outside of our office.
 That is why we also encourage students to seek assistance from family members or friends who live stateside.
-Apostilles can be obtained in any state, and this process may be quicker if a family member or a friend in another state assists you in obtaining an Apostille.
+Apostilles can be obtained in any state, and the process may be quicker if a family member or friend in another state assists you.

 OSOP students looking for their graduation documents (diploma, official transcripts, and/or CQ) to be notarized, please email OSOP at osgp@tcnj.edu with your request and include the following information: name, PAWS ID, the program completed/date of graduation, and address (if applicable) where you would like your documents mailed. *Students may incur the S&H costs depending on location.

-OSOP works together in conjunction with TCNJ’S Office of Records and Registration in coordinating the procurement and disbursement of graduation document mailings for OSOP students.
-The procurement of documents begins only after the conferral date is posted.
+OSOP works with TCNJ’s Office of Records and Registration to coordinate the procurement and disbursement of graduation document mailings for OSOP students.
+Document procurement begins only after the conferral date is posted.
 Please check TCNJ’s academic calendar for each term’s conferral date.
-The procurement will only begin after students have applied and have been cleared for graduation.
+Procurement will begin only after students have applied and been cleared for graduation.
 Please allow 4-6 weeks from the conferral date to receive your documents.

 Diplomas and official transcripts are mailed to students from an outside vendor.
 OSOP sends a certificate of Qualifications (CQ).
 If you have not received them within the 4-6 week time frame, please contact Off-Site and Online Programs at osgp@tcnj.edu.

 Students MUST apply for graduation in PAWS (M.Ed. candidates incur a $100 application fee, and the certificate candidates’ fee is waived).
-The graduation application deadline is February of that year (spring, summer, and fall terms).
+The graduation application deadline is in February of that year (for spring, summer, and fall terms).
 Graduation applications received beyond February may be subject to delays in receiving graduation documents (diploma/certificate).